 The Old Post Office Restaurant is another popular fish boil destination and provides a bit of history as well as great food.
 The restaurant’s location began in 1874 as Peter Peterson’s General Store, which housed the Ephraim Post Office in the back.

 The Old Post Office Restaurant also is open seasonally from mid-May to October and holds fish boils nightly except Sundays.
 It offers some alternatives to fish, which you must order when you make your reservation.

 6. Visit Pottawatomie Lighthouse at Rock Island State Park

 Address: Pottawatomie Lighthouse, Rock Island State Park, Washington, WI

-Pottawatomie Lighthouse, also known as Rock Island Light, is Wisconsin’s oldest lighthouse.
+Pottawatomie Lighthouse, or Rock Island Light, is Wisconsin’s oldest lighthouse.
 The lighthouse on the north end of Rock Island State Park also is the oldest along Lake Michigan.
-It first shined its light in 1836 and it’s a super photo op.
+It first shined its light in 1836, and it’s a super photo op.

 7. Visit Some Door County Wineries

 The location of Door County on the Niagara Escarpment creates superb conditions for growing many grape varieties.
 Plenty of wineries offer reasonably-priced tastings.
 One of our favorites, Door Peninsula Winery has won more than 200 awards.
-A visit provides the opportunity to sample up to seven wines in a wine tasting.
+A visit allows one to sample up to seven wines in a wine tasting.

 Stone’s Throw Winery is another great place for wine tasting, although its prices are a bit steeper.
 But it’s clearly money well spent because their tapas and wine bar have claimed quite a few awards in recent years.